 Building Inspection services ensure the quality of life for Gibsons’ citizens is maintained by regulating all construction within the Town.
-This is achieved through the use of the Building and Plumbing Bylaw, the British Columbia Building Code, the British Columbia Fire Code and other related bylaws and enactments within the Town of Gibsons.
+This is achieved through the use of the Building and Plumbing Bylaw, the British Columbia Building Code (subscription needed), the British Columbia Fire Code (subscription needed) and other related bylaws and enactments within the Town of Gibsons.

 Book an Inspection